riccardogiorato/pocketbotanist/docs/README.md

 Having TensorFlow Frozen Models, I wanted to test out if the models were working locally on my machine.
 Having used two sources for the models I merged the different steps to evaluate the images from:

-- [Microsoft Azure running TensorFlow model from custom-vision in Python](https://docs.microsoft.com/en-us/azure/cognitive-services/custom-vision-service/export-model-python), image converted to smaller resolution then changed colors from RGB to BGR;
+- [Microsoft Azure running TensorFlow model from custom-vision in Python](https://docs.microsoft.com/en-us/azure/cognitive-services/custom-vision-service/export-model-python), image converted to smaller resolution then changed colors from RGB to BGR using numpy libraries;
-- [official TensorFlow image label script after transfer learning](https://github.com/TensorFlow/TensorFlow/raw/master/TensorFlow/examples/label_image/label_image.py), image resized to smaller resolution then converted using TensorFlow image functions.
+- [official TensorFlow image label script after transfer learning](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/examples/label_image/label_image.py), image resized to smaller resolution then converted using TensorFlow image functions.

 I then used the resulting code from the merge of both script in [this jupyter notebook](https://github.com/Giorat/pocketbotanist/blob/master/python/testing-TensorFlow.ipynb).